jnbastoky/Recipes/Tabbouleh.md

 **Greens**
 1. Prep salad while grain is soaking
+2. Make sure parsley is as dry as possible
-2. When the bulgur is plump, and the lemon-olive oil mixture is mostly absorbed, combine with greens
+3. When the bulgur is plump, and the lemon-olive oil mixture is mostly absorbed, combine with greens
-3. Salt and pepper to taste
+4. Salt and pepper to taste
-4. Refrigerate
+5. Refrigerate

 ## Notes
 Serve on crispy romaine.